Quick answer

 Jitterbit Harmony iPaaS connects various applications to streamline business processes.
 The platform includes pre-built connectors for popular SaaS applications like Salesforce, NetSuite, and Shopify.
 Harmony includes pre-built connectors, a drag-and-drop interface and automated workflows across different apps.

-Factors to Consider When Comparing Boomi and Jitterbit
+Factors to consider when comparing Boomi and Jitterbit

 On the surface, Boomi and Jitterbit offer similar capabilities.
 Boomi may be more configurable, but requiring a steeper learning curve.
 Jitterbit may be easier to start with, but lack some of the on-premise and hybrid integration options offered by Boomi.